ioggstream/docker_dns/README.md

 A simple Twisted DNS server using custom TLD and Docker Event interface as the back end for IP resolution.

+Containers can be found by:
+ - container name
+ - hostname
+ - image name

 To look up a container:
- - 'A' record query a container NAME that will match a container with a docker inspect command with '.docker' as the TLD. eg: mysql_server1.docker
+ - 'A' record: query a container NAME that will match a container with a docker inspect command with '.docker' as the TLD. eg: mysql_server1.docker
  - 'SRV' record query exposing the NAT informations